EventStore/documentation/docs/clients/grpc/getting-started/connecting.md

 </xode-block>
 </xode-group>

-Here we are writing events without checking if the stream exists or if the stream version matches the expected event version.
-See more advanced scenarios in [writing events documentation](../appending-events/README.md).
+Here we are appending events without checking if the stream exists or if the stream version matches the expected event version.
+See more advanced scenarios in [appending events documentation](../appending-events/README.md).

 ## Reading events